vitusventure/5thSRD/docs/character/fantasy-historical_pantheons.md

-description: Descriptions of different fantasy and historical pantheons from the 5e SRD (System Reference Document).
+description: Descriptions of different fantasy and historical pantheons from the 5th Edition (5e) SRD (System Reference Document).

 # Fantasy-Historical Pantheons
 The Celtic, Egyptian, Greek, and Norse pantheons are fantasy interpretations of historical religions from our world's ancient times.
 They include deities that are most appropriate for use in a game, divorced from their historical context in the real world and united into pantheons that serve the needs of the game.